Azure/azure-sdk/docs/policies/README-EXAMPLE.md

 ### Create a database

-After authenticating your CosmosClient, you can work with any resource in the account.
+After authenticating your `CosmosClient`, you can work with any resource in the account.
 The code snippet below creates a SQL API database, which is the default when no API is specified when create_database is invoked.

 ```Python
 database_name = 'testDatabase'